GuilhermeTeixeira13/Multi-Threaded-Server/README.md

 handles this argument.
 - threads: the number of worker threads that should be created within the web server.
 Must be a positive integer.
 - buffers: the number of request connections that can be accepted at one time.
 Must be a positive integer.
-Note that it is not an error for more or less threads to be created than buffers. o Exemple: we have 5 worker threads and accept a maximum of 25 connections o Exemple: we have 5 worker threads and accept a maximum of 2 connections
+Note that it is not an error for more or less threads to be created than buffers. o Example: we have 5 worker threads and accept a maximum of 25 connections o Example: we have 5 worker threads and accept a maximum of 2 connections
-• schedalg: the scheduling algorithm to be performed.
+- schedalg: the scheduling algorithm to be performed.
 One of ANY, FIFO, HPSC, or HPDC.

 For example, if you run your program as server 5003 8 16 FIFO then your web server will listen to port 5003, create 8 worker threads for handling http requests, allocate 16 buffers for connections that are currently in progress (or waiting), and use FIFO